For the festive season, dream of great mountain landscapes

 This large format painting represents a conductor and her orchestra playing Beethoven's 7th.
 Symphony.
 The music invades the whole concert hall and becomes a colored space in movement.

-This painting was inspired by the film "Divertimento" directed by Marie Castille Mention-Schaar, which describes the journey of a young high school student who has become a renowned conductor.
+This painting was inspired during the making of the film "Divertimento" directed by Marie Castille Mention-Schaar.
+This movie describes the journey of a young high school student who has become a renowned conductor.
+3 paintings by Gabrielle were selected for the set design, including the screen entitled OPERA.

 The Garden from my studio's window, Oil on canvas, 165x130cm, 2022